Mohammedan SC (Kolkata): The golden period (1931–1947)

 Mohammedan's another great achievement came in the form of Durand Cup, which was then reserved only for British and British-Indian regimental teams until 1940, when civilian teams were also allowed to participate due to most regiments called in for World War II.
-The final was scheduled on 12 December 1940 at Irwin Amphitheatre in New Delhi and numerous eminent Muslim politicians flew in from far-off cities like Calcutta, Dhaka, Hyderabad and Bhopal, while common supporters arrived in trains and tongas to watch the match.
+The final was scheduled on 12 December 1940 at Irwin Amphitheatre in New Delhi and numerous eminent Muslim politicians flew in from far-off cities like Calcutta, Dacca, Hyderabad and Bhopal, while common supporters arrived in trains and tongas to watch the match.
 It was also the first time a football game of such importance was being officiated by an Indian referee, Captain Harnam Singh.
-Along with around 1,00,000 spectators, as per traditions, Lord Linlithgow, the Viceroy of India, stood witness as Mohammedan defeated Royal Warwickshire Regiment 2–1, under the captaincy of Masum and goals coming from Rashid and Saboo.
+Along with around 1,00,000 spectators, as per traditions, Lord Linlithgow, the Viceroy of India, stood witness as Mohammedan defeated Royal Warwickshire Regiment 2–1, under the captaincy of Masum and goals coming from Noor Mohammad Jr. and Saboo.
 This victory by a team of only Muslim players at the capital city provided a massive boost to the Muslim national movement in the country.
-They also captured the Rover's Cup without conceding a goal in the tournament and beating Bangalore Muslims FC 1–0 in the final, thus creating another unique record of holding CFL, Durand Cup and Rover's Cup titles all in the same year.
+They also captured the Rover's Cup without conceding a goal in the tournament and beating Bangalore Muslims 1–0 in the final, thus creating another unique record of holding CFL, Durand Cup and Rover's Cup titles all in the same year.
 Their successes led to frenzied support from Muslims in every city of India, followed by increased number of donations to improve the club.
 They had an abundance of finances and were the first Indian team to play with boots, with a focus on proper diet and physical fitness for their players.
 In 1941, they won their second Shield, when they beat King's Own Scottish Borderers in the final.
 They also became the first Indian team to score 100 goals in a year, when they scored 110 goals in all competitions that year.
 They also became the first Indian club to retain the Shield, when they saw off East Bengal's challenge in 1942 final with a goal from Noor Mohammad.
 Due to the huge popularity, in 1943, Kaiser Shumsher Jung Bahadur Rana, the Prime Minister of Nepal, came all the way to Calcutta to play for Mohammedan, thus he became the first non-Muslim and Hindu player to don Mohammedan colours.
 The following years until the Independence of India, Mohammedan lost its dominance and failed to bring back any major silverware into their club tent.